Modeling synapses in NESTML

 w_ real = # [...] normal STDP update rule

-w_ = (I_post_dend / pA) * w_ + (1 - I_post_dend / pA) * w # "gating" of the weight update
++ (1 - I_post_dend / I_post_dend_peak) * w # "gating" of the weight update

 NESTML needs to be invoked so that it generates code for neuron and synapse together.
 Additionally, specify the "post_ports" entry to connect the input port on the synapse with the right variable of the neuron (see Generating code).
+Passing this as a code generator option facilitates combining models from different sources, where the naming conventions can be different between the neuron and synapse model.

 https://raw.githubusercontent.com/nest/nestml/master/doc/fig/stdp_triplet_synapse_test.png